CollegeDev/PDroid2.0_Manager/README.md

 </p>
 ## PDroid2.0 the Official Manager Application
 ### What is PDroid2.0?
-PDroid2.0 is a Manager Application for the well known PDroid2.0 Framework (recommended) or the new OpenPDroid.
-The OpenPDroid Framework is a fork of 'my' Framework and only ported to Android 4.1.2 with some little changings.
+PDroid2.0 is a Manager Application for the well known **PDroid2.0 Framework (recommended)** or the new OpenPDroid.
+The OpenPDroid Framework is a fork of 'my' Framework and only ported to Android 4.2.1 with some little changings.
 PDroid2.0 allows blocking access for any installed application to the following data separately:

 * Device ID (IMEI/MEID/ESN)
 * Subscriber ID (IMSI)